utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

         * Here you should integrate the feedback you received on the literature.
 * **Presentation (12.5pt):** Upload a **pdf** [here](https://drive.google.com/drive/folders/1HIgZkF31ODPXIVBSPFH473hnxfF2Iwg9?usp=share_link).
     * **All** presentations MUST be uploaded by **Tuesday, Nov 29, 9 AM**.
-    * Please check Canvas (Home > Project Presentations) to see when your presentation is scheduled. **If you can't present on that day, let me know immediately.** Everyone (including those who are scheduled for Thrusday) **will use the version of slides available in the drive on Tuesday morning** (I'll turn off to the access to the drive on Tuesday).
+    * Please check Canvas (Home > Project Presentations) to see when your presentation is scheduled. **If you can't present on that day, let me know immediately.** Everyone (including those who are scheduled for Thrusday) **will use the version of slides available in the drive on Tuesday morning** (I'll remove access to the drive on Tuesday).
 If you miss the deadline for uploading your slides you will loose all points.
     * Every presentation has to be presented **max.
 20' long**.
 There will be a hard stop. _Plan what you will say beforehand._
     * Your presentation has to have the following structure:
         * Title slide with the project name, your name, and a link to your github repo. **(0.5 point)**